How to Solve iPhone Home Button Not Working?

-To understand how you can do the charger press, you need to understand how the hardware is aligned in your iPhone.
-The home screen and other buttons are connected to very fragile and thin wires that stick to your phone's main board and transport the input commands to get the appropriate output.
+To understand how you can do the charger press, you need to understand how the hardware is aligned with your iPhone.
+The home screen and other buttons are connected to very fragile and thin wires that stick to your phone's mainboard and transport the input commands to get the appropriate output.
 These wires are so fragile that even a strong wind can break them in half.
 So, applying physical pressure means you are asking for a complete shutdown and damage.
 However, that is the approach we will be taking here but with keen attention to not using excess pressure or pressing in the wrong place.
 If you get this wrong, your iPhone condition will be the same as the iPhone home button is broken.

 The fragile cable that connects your Home screen to the rest of the phone’s hardware alignment is positioned quite close to the charging port.
 So, you will have to connect your charger to your charging port and press it towards the inside with medium force, specifically in the direction of your home button.
 It should be like you are reaching out for the home button from the inside.
 While you do this, click on the home button multiple times.
 If you cannot do that alone, take the help of someone else to press the button while you solely concentrate on the charger.